Photography in Canada: 19th century

-In June 1839, a report of the Colonial Pearl, a newspaper in Halifax, Nova Scotia, indicated that one of its readers had created a calotype, probably of samples of flora such as ferns or flowers.
-According to scholar Ralph Greenhill, this was likely the first such print produced in Canada.
+In June 1839, the Colonial Pearl, a weekly newspaper in Halifax, Nova Scotia, reported that one of its readers had created a "photogenic drawing," probably of samples of flora such as ferns or flowers, created without a camera by placing objects on "salted" or sensitized paper.
+According to scholar Ralph Greenhill, this was the first such photograph produced in Canada.
+In 1841 Tabot would call this the calotype process.

 Canada was among the first countries to pioneer photography after the daguerreotype was released by its inventor, the Frenchman Louis Daguerre, in 1839.
-By late 1840, photographic studios were being established in Montreal and Quebec City, in particular by two Americans, Halsey and Sadd.
+In late 1840, photographic "rooms" were being employed in Montreal and Quebec City, notably by two American itinerants, Halsey and Sadd.
 Halsey and Sadd sold their prints for $5, including "a fine Morocco case".
+Surviving examples of their work have been identified.

-A Mrs John Fletcher was probably the first woman photographer in Canada when she and her husband (who was, in addition to his photographic pursuits, a phrenologist), set up a studio in Montreal in 1841; her advertisements stated that she could "execute Daguerreotype Miniatures in a style unsurpassed by an American or European artist".
-Two years later, together with his partner William Valentine, Thomas Coffin Doane established a daguerreotype studio in St. John's, Newfoundland.
-Another early photographer with close associations to Quebec was the Swiss-born Pierre-Gustave Joly.
+A Mrs John Fletcher, from Newburyport, was probably the first woman photographer in Canada when she and her husband (who was, in addition to his photographic pursuits, a phrenologist), established themselves briefly in Montreal in 1841; her advertisements stated that she could "execute Daguerreotype Miniatures in a style unsurpassed by an American or European artist".
+In January, 1842 William Valentine opened a studio in his home on Marchington's Lane in Halifax, establishing the first permanent studio in Canada.
+A year later, Valentine and his partner, Nova Scotia-born Thomas Coffin Doane briefly took rooms at the Golden Lion Inn in St. John's, Newfoundland.

+Doane would later become well known for his work in his adopted city of Montreal.
+The earliest daguerrotypist with close associations to Quebec was the Swiss-born Pierre-Gustave Joly.
 In 1839, he traveled to Greece and Egypt where he took some of the world's earliest daguerreotypes.
 The originals were lost but the copies published as engravings have survived.
-Eli J. Palmer (working in Toronto) and Thomas C. Doane (Montreal) were other "daguerrian artists" operating in Canadian urban centres.
-The first photography-related patent in Canada went, in 1854, to L. A. Lemire for a buffing process for daguerreotype plates.
-Early Canadian landscape photographs are rare—except of Niagara Falls, which attracted photographers from the daguerreotype era onward.
+Eli J. Palmer (working in Toronto) was another early "daguerrian artist" operating in this early period.
+The first photography-related patent in Canada went to L. A. Lemire in 1854 for a buffing process for daguerreotype plates.